-In a natural situation cotton does not reproduce vegetatively, however there has been rooting under experimental conditions.
-Cuttings of G. barbadense (referred to as G vitifolium) can be propagated under laboratory conditions, where significant rooting only occurs where the cuttings are several internodes long and the parent plants are between six to ten weeks old (Khafaga 1983a; Khafaga 1983b).
-Other work with G. barbadense cuttings indicated that few roots formed without application of napthaleneacetic acid (NAA) or tannic acid (Fadl & El-Ghandour 1975).
-In G. hirsutum and a G. hirsutum x G. barbadense hybrid, rooting of semi-hardwood cuttings was observed under experimental conditions, but only when hormones (indole butyric acid and NAA) were applied (Sheelavantar et al. 1975).
-G. hirsutum has also been successfully grafted onto a different root stock, thus achieving asexual reproduction (Rea 1931; Rea 1933).
-To be successful the grafts had to be completed less than one hour after the pieces were cut and the cambial layers carefully aligned before sealing the graft with paraffin.
+In a natural situation, cotton does not reproduce vegetatively, however rooting has been observed under experimental conditions.
+Cuttings of G. barbadense (referred to as G. vitifolium) can be propagated under laboratory conditions, where significant rooting only occurs where the cuttings are several internodes long and the parent plants are 6-10 weeks old (Khafaga, 1983a, b).
+Other work with G. barbadense cuttings indicated that few roots formed without application of napthaleneacetic acid (NAA) or tannic acid (Fadl and El-Ghandour, 1975).
+In G. hirsutum and a G. hirsutum × G. barbadense hybrid, rooting of semi-hardwood cuttings was observed under experimental conditions, but only when hormones (indole butyric acid and NAA) were applied (Sheelavantar et al., 1975).
+G. hirsutum has also been successfully grafted onto a different root stock, thus achieving asexual reproduction (Rea, 1931, 1933).
+To be successful, the grafts had to be completed less than one hour after the pieces were cut and the cambial layers carefully aligned before sealing the graft with paraffin.